 The pain of addiction not only affects the addicted used, but also their family: shame, guilt, fear, worry, anger, confusion, financial costs, life adjustments, and more.

 Love, concern, and a willingness to help aimed at changing the behaviors often get twisted into enabling behaviors that only feed the addiction.
+However, this can become even more complicated when addiction begins to affect a number of people that are close to each other, especially within romantic relationships.
+When this is the case, it may be wise to look into something like couples rehabs, which can help partners that are suffering from the same kind of addiction to recover together.
 Here are ten ways you can help your loved ones and help yourself:

 - Educate yourself on alcoholism and addictions.
 By understanding addiction you can begin to respond to it more effectively.
 Find out more via counseling, AA/NA, or Al-Anon.